U Turn (2018 film)

 U Turn is a 2018 Indian supernatural thriller film written and directed by Pawan Kumar.
 The film stars Samantha, Aadhi Pinisetty, Bhumika Chawla, and Rahul Ravindran.
+Filmed simultaneously in Tamil and Telugu languages, U-Turn is a remake of the director's 2016 Kannada film of the same name.
 Its plot revolves around the death of motorists who break a traffic rule at a particular flyover and subsequent pinning down of the culprit by an intern journalist and police inspector duo.

-Filmed simultaneously in Tamil and Telugu languages, U-Turn is a remake of the director's 2016 Kannada film of the same name.
 Principal photography commenced in February 2018 and ended in June.
 U-Turn is a songless film, featuring background score composed by Poornachandra Tejaswi and a promotional song composed by Anirudh Ravichander.
 The cinematography was handled by Niketh Bommireddy and editing by Suresh Arumugam.
 The films were released on 13 September 2018.

 Plot

 Rachana, an intern with The Times of India, is working on an article about incidents occurring on a flyover.
 She has a crush on crime reporter Aditya and seeks his help to gather information on the accidents.
 Rachana discovers that each day, some motorists move concrete blocks partitioning the road to make a quick U-turn, causing them to be left haphazardly on the road, leading to numerous accidents.
 A homeless man on the flyover records the vehicle numbers of those violating this rule and gives the list to Rachana.
 She uses her contacts in the traffic department to obtain the culprits' details, intending to confront them and write an article.
 However, her attempt to meet the first person on the list fails.

 Later that day, Rachana is arrested and accused of killing the person she intended to meet.
 She explains her side of the story, but the senior police officer dismisses it.
 Sub-inspector Pradeep Nayak, however, finds her story plausible and investigates further.
 It is revealed that everyone on Rachana's list has committed suicide on the same day they took the illegal U-turn.
 Rachana and Nayak discover another number noted by the homeless man, which is to be given to Rachana the next day.
 They trace the address and attempt to rescue the man, a lawyer, who took the U-turn that day.
 Finding nothing suspicious, they leave, only to witness the lawyer's suicide as he jumps off his balcony and lands on their car.

 Rachana tries to confront the homeless man about the injuries on the flyover.
 She also reports two young men violating the U-turn to Nayak, who initially dismisses the idea that they would die.
 To protect them, Nayak locks them in an old police lock-up and monitors them via CCTV.
 One of the men, seemingly possessed, fights the other, leading to his death, and then shoots himself.
 Meanwhile, Senior Inspector Chandrashekhar suspends Nayak due to the deaths in police custody.
 Aditya provides Rachana with an article about the incidents on the flyover.